awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-configuration-savedconfig.md

-# Using Elastic Beanstalk Saved Configurations<a name="environment-configuration-savedconfig"></a>
+# Using Elastic Beanstalk saved configurations<a name="environment-configuration-savedconfig"></a>

 You can save your environment's configuration as an object in Amazon Simple Storage Service \(Amazon S3\) that can be applied to other environments during environment creation, or applied to a running environment\. *Saved configurations* are YAML formatted templates that define an environment's [platform version](concepts.platforms.md), [tier](concepts.md#concepts-tier), [configuration option](command-options.md) settings, and tags\.

 You can apply tags to a saved configuration when you create it, and edit tags of existing saved configurations\.
-For details, see [Tagging Saved Configurations](environment-configuration-savedconfig-tagging.md)\.
+For details, see [Tagging saved configurations](environment-configuration-savedconfig-tagging.md)\.

 **Note**
 The tags applied to a saved configuration aren't related to the tags specified in a saved configuration using the `Tags:` key\.
 The latter are applied to an environment when you apply the saved configuration to the environment\.